 Numerical Questions13Cash from Operating, classification of transactions, full Cash Flow Statement from Balance Sheets

-Concept: AS-3 splits all cash flows into three activities.
-Operating = principal revenue-producing activities (and everything that is not investing or financing).
-Investing = acquisition and disposal of long-term assets and non-trading investments.
-Financing = changes in the size and composition of owners' capital and borrowings.
-Misclassifying interest paid or dividend paid is the most common 1-mark loss in this chapter.
+Concept: AS-3 splits cash flows into three activities.
+Operating = revenue-producing activities.
+Investing = buying or selling long-term assets.
+Financing = changes in owners' capital and borrowings.

 Sample Fully-Solved Question Walk-Through: Cash from Operating Activities (Indirect Method)

-The Anand Ltd. numerical (NCERT Q14 in the chapter) is the template for almost every Operating Activities sub-question CBSE has asked since 2018.
-The Indirect Method working below is the format CBSE accepts.
+The Anand Ltd. numerical (NCERT Q14) is the template for most Operating Activities questions since 2018.

 ParticularsAmount (Rs.)